Five Years (David Bowie song): Composition and lyrics

 "Five Years" was recorded on 15 November 1971 at Trident Studios in London.
 Co-produced by Ken Scott, Bowie recorded it with his backing band known as the Spiders from Mars − comprising guitarist Mick Ronson, bassist Trevor Bolder and drummer Mick Woodmansey.
-Also recorded on this day were "It's Gonna Rain Again" and "Shadow Man", which both remain unreleased.
 It begins with a "slow-quick-quick" drumbeat from Woodmansey that creates an "ominous" atmosphere before Bowie begins his vocals.
 Author David Buckley describes the drum pattern as "heartbeat-like".
 The opening line, "Pushing through the market square", likely refers to the Aylesbury market square in Buckinghamshire, England.
 Biographers Nicholas Pegg and Peter Doggett both note the track's building intensity, especially in Bowie's vocal performance – moving from calm to screaming, as reminiscent of English musician John Lennon's 1970 solo album John Lennon/Plastic Ono Band, particularly on its opening track "Mother".
-Doggett believes this was not a coincidence, as "Five Years" uses a standard 1-6-4-5 song structure that begins in the same minimalist style as "Mother" before gradually becoming "more ornate" like Lennon's "God" from the same album.
-Unlike Lennon's basic arrangements on that album, "Five Years" contains autoharp to "emphasise key chords", before adding acoustic guitar and strings at the second verse.
-According to Doggett, "by the finale, the orchestral players were fighting for air against amplified guitar static, scraping despairingly at their own instruments while the last of the human race screamed around them.
+Unlike Lennon's basic arrangements on that album, "Five Years" contains autoharp before adding acoustic guitar and strings at the second verse.
+According to Doggett, "by the finale, the orchestral players were fighting for air against amplified guitar static, scraping despairingly at their own instruments while the last of the human race screamed around them."